 Membership of the network remains confidential.

-To become a network member please contact Hannah Barjat (firstname.lastname@example.org)
+To become a network member, or for confidential enquiries in relation to LGBTQI+ equality please contact Hannah Barjat (firstname.lastname@example.org).

 More information on sexual orientation and transgender equality work at Keele is available: